 Israel's New Government Is Dealt A Defeat With Vote Over Palestinian Citizenship Law

 The Tuesday vote was 59-59.
-The law required a simple majority in order to pass in what's usually a routine annual renewal.
+The law required a simple majority to pass in what's usually a routine annual renewal.
 A new effort to reinstate the law could still come soon.

-Former prime minister Benjamin Netanyahu and his opposition Likud party, along with the Religious Zionist party, also voted against extending the law despite supporting it in the past, in what was widely seen as an attempt by Netanyahu to make good on a promise to "bring down this dangerous government."
+Former Israeli Prime Minister Benjamin Netanyahu and his opposition Likud party, along with the Religious Zionist Party, also voted against extending the law despite supporting it in the past.
+The move was widely seen as an attempt by Netanyahu to make good on a promise to "bring down this dangerous government."

 Interior Minister Ayelet Shaked, who is a member of Bennett's Yamina party, said Netanyahu and his allies chose "petty and ugly politics, and let the country burn."